socalledsound/pendulum-waves/README.md

-# testing5678
+#  pendulum waves

-code I got from someone!  will put his name here later
+fork from https://github.com/franspaco so I could put up a demo page

 see the demo at
 https://socalledsound.github.io/testing5678/